Kamasado/Reupload-discord-bot/README.md

   g about
   ```
   Google will give you a link where you have to log in to your Drive account.
-  After this you will be given a code that you have to paste in the terminal.
+  After this, you will be given a code that you have to paste in the terminal.